-The term ‘competitive sports’ may seem like an obvious contraction.
-Well, not really, not all sports are competitive.
-While sport is an activity involving physical exertion and skills in entertainment and education, competitive sports include the element of individuals or teams competing against one another for a reward or simply for an exhibition, or just sheer enjoyment of playing.
+The term ‘competitive sports’ may seem like an obvious combination, even redundant.
+Well, not really, as not all sports are competitive.
+While a sport is an activity involving physical exertion and skills, competitive sports include the element of individuals or teams competing against one another, sometimes for a reward or simply for an exhibition, or just sheer enjoyment of playing.

-According to the World Sports Encyclopedia (2003), over 8,000 competitive sports are available.
+According to the World Sports Encyclopedia, over 8,000 competitive sports are available.
 As one goes through each of these, a familiar pattern of life lessons begins to shape up.
 It seems competitive sports are designed to teach us a thing or two about life.
 What are these lessons we can learn from competitive sports?

 Life lessons taught by competitive sports

 The lessons taught by these sports can be learned when we’re winning or losing, especially the latter.
-From either position, we learn some skills never taught in educational settings.
+From either position, we learn certain skills that never taught in educational settings.

 We play sports to win.
 But when we’re losing, we may learn either one or all of the following lessons: